jpratt2/CucumberTemplateJava/README.md

     $$("#multirowTable tr").filterBy(text("Norris"))

-A single $ will return the first matching element.
-Two $$ will return a collection of elements.
+Two $$ will return a collection of elements, and a single $ returns the first matching element.

 Learn more:
 http://selenide.org/documentation.html